 Fixed bore bearings come with a wide variety of bore designs, alignment options and lubrication schemes.
 TRI has worked with Pressure Dam Bearings, Elliptical Bore Bearings, Circular Bore Bearings and Multi-Arc Bearings.

-Many customers come to TRI with bearing that has failed.
+Many customers come to TRI with a bearing that has failed.
 We help them to determine what the proper course of action is.
-If time is limited, we can re-Babbitt and re-bore the bearing on a 24/7 schedule.
+If time is limited, TRI will re-Babbitt and re-bore the bearing on a 24/7 schedule.
 If there are design flaws, TRI will recommend a fix.
-With the customers approval, we can then implement the design change.
-For reoccurring problems or critical applications, TRI can analyze the rotor and bearing system with our proprietary software.
+With the customers approval, we can implement the design change.
+For re-occurring problems or critical applications, TRI can analyze the rotor and bearing system with our proprietary software.
 Over the years, our analysis has solved many vibration problems.

 TRI designs and manufactures large generator bearings that suppress vibrations caused by the unique conditions presented by generators.
 Our bearing designs account for the geometry of generator rotors and the magnetic forces that act on them.
 TRI uses proprietary software to analyze existing bearing designs and makes recommendations that improve reliability and operating range.

 Generators typically have very long and relatively slender rotors (called “fields”) between the bearings.
 This long and slender design occurs because the electrical power that can be generated by a single generator is related to the length of the rotor and the stator as well as the diameter, whereas the cost of manufacturing a generator is related to the cost of the length and diameter of the field and the stator, along with a very significant cost for the end sections of the generator.
 In other words, the cost of an additional foot of length of the rotor and stator is relatively small compared to the cost of the entire generator with the ends included.